 How to vote

-Visit the budget webpage for links to a detailed presentation on the proposed budget.
+Visit the budget webpage for links to budget documents and more information.